Jan 22, 2025

 (3)

 Introduction to the basic concepts and techniques of toxicology with special attention given to the industrial environment.
 Evaluation of the toxic effects of substances and toxic responses to various substances.
 Principles of toxicology applied to biological systems: exposure, biotransformations, mechanisms of toxicity, dose-response relationships and factors influencing toxicity.
-Identical with EHS 4460 .
+Identical with .
 Satisfies the university general education requirement for a writing intensive course in the major.
 Prerequisite(s) for writing intensive: completion of the university writing foundation requirement.

-Prerequisite(s): CHM 2340 or permission of instructor.
+Prerequisite(s): or permission of instructor.

 • ENV 4520 - Geographic Information System Analysis for Sustainability